 These are some of the many reasons why we have been Copenhagen’s best place to learn Danish for more than four decades.
 And why we still are.

-Danish classes in Copenhagen
+Learn Danish in Copenhagen